-Otonabee Conservation is marking its 60th anniversary of providing environmental services to area municipalities and residents in 2019~
+In 2019, Otonabee Conservation celebrated our 60th year of providing environmental services to area municipalities and residents.

-Otonabee Conservation invites the community to celebrate this significant milestone, offering “Step into Nature ~ Watershed Explorations” a variety of new, self-directed and environmentally-themed activities to enjoy and participate throughout the year.
+We invite the community to celebrate this significant milestone, with a variety of new, self-directed and environmentally-themed activities to enjoy throughout the year.

 This exciting interactive map is your guide to 11 conservation and wildlife areas throughout the Otonabee Region watershed.
 Tour the Otonabee Region watershed and discover unique natural features and special places nearby.
 The interactive map also provides a description of activities you can enjoy at these areas along with geocache coordinates.

 Conservation Areas are just steps away from your front door and offer unique outdoor experiences.
 Whether you want to enjoy a hike through the woods, take your family camping, have a quiet picnic, or catch ‘the big one’ at a popular fishing spot, this 60 Things to Do is your guide.